 - 3.1.
-This application is for a new Premises Licence to commence with immediate effect upon the decision to grant by this licensing authority.
-A copy of the application, including a premises plan is attached to this report marked Appendix 2.
-The applicant describes the intended use of the premises as a 'Small private gourmet club operating on an ad-hoc basis.' - 3.2.
+This application is for a new Premises Licence to commence with immediate effect upon any decision to grant by this licensing authority.
+A copy of the application, including a premises plan is attached to this report marked Appendix 2. - 3.2.
 The licensable activities sought are as follows: